Personal Story: A young woman's story of genetic testing and risk-reducing mastectomy

 Given her extensive family history, Alejandra chose to have genetic testing for mutations in genes that increase breast cancer risk.

-She wasn’t surprised when she was told that she had a BRCA2 mutation:
+She wasn’t surprised when she was told that she had a mutation:

 "I remember when the nurse came in to tell me that I’d tested positive.
 The first thing out of my mouth was, ‘I know,’ because I did.
 My intuition, coupled with my family history, all but assured me this would be the case."

-Women who test positive for a BRCA or other inherited mutation have a very high risk for breast, ovarian, and other cancers.
+Women who test positive for a or other have a very high risk for breast, ovarian, and other cancers.
 There are medical options for managing these risks.